Gratheon/gate-video-stream/README.md

 ```

 ### Database
 - Stream - video session that has multiple 10s segments.
+Stream is limited to 1h to have a reasonable amount of linked segments both in DB and in HLS playlist.
 - Segment - part of the stream.
 Contains statistics on found bees coming in/out.
+TODO: add actual statistics.

 ### Development
 ```